 The 3 common royalties that a song can generate:

-- Mechanical Royalties: If your song is downloaded through a platform like iTunes.
+- Mechanical Royalties: If your song is streamed through a platform like Apple Music.

 - Public Performance Royalties: If your song is performed or played in public like at a business.